pp21/DLBP-for-Face-PAD/README.md

 Please kindly cite our paper as follow when you use it.
 Thank you.

-Please cited as: Qin L, Zhang L B, Peng F, et al. Content-Independent Face Presentation Attack Detection with Directional Local Binary Pattern[C]//Chinese Conference on Biometric Recognition.
+Please cited as: Qin L, Zhang L B, Peng F, et al. Content-Independent Face Presentation Attack Detection with Directional Local Binary Pattern[C]//Chinese Conference on Biometric Recognition (CCBR).
 Springer, Cham, 2017: 118-126. doi: https://doi.org/10.1007/978-3-319-69923-3_13